zulip/zulip/docs/new-feature-tutorial.md

-If you are adding a realm property that fits the `property_types` framework, you don't need to change `fetch_initial_state_data` or `apply_event` because there is already code to get the initial data and the realm update event type.
+If you are adding a realm property that fits the `property_types` framework, you don't need to change `fetch_initial_state_data` or `apply_event` because there is already code to get the initial data and handle the realm update event type.
 However, if you are adding a property that is handled separately, you will need to explicitly add the property to the `state` dictionary in the `fetch_initial_state_data` function.
-Ex, for `authentication_methods`:
+E.g., for `authentication_methods`:

     def fetch_initial_state_data(user_profile, event_types, queue_id, include_subscribers=True):
       # ...